awslabs/damo/USAGE.md

 ### Simple Target Argument

-The command recieves one positional argument called deducible target.
+The command receives one positional argument called deducible target.
 It could be used for specifying monitoring target, or full DAMON parameters in a json format.
 The command will try to deduce the type of the argument value and use it.